14 Spots to Slurp Oysters in Richmond

 Laura Lee’s

 Cozy up at this brick-wall-lined spot below the river and get a little ~umph~ with your oysters.
-Laura Lee’s serves its crustaceans fried, *plus* green herb mayo and chow chow.
+Laura Lee’s serves its crustaceans fried, *plus* remoulade and house pickles.

 Location: 3410 Semmes Ave (Woodland Heights)